Project Ahryzen (horizon)

-Project Ahryzen intends to impact policy, decision making and commissioning for culturally specific peer led options in healthcare delivery of structured psychosocial interventions for BAME communities.
-In partnership with Lankelly Chase and supported by Sheffield Hallam University, this project will look at the individual experiences to recovery to create a model which can work elsewhere.
+Project Ahryzen intends to impact policy, decision making and commissioning for culturally specific peer-led options in healthcare delivery of structured psychosocial interventions for BAME communities.
+In partnership with Lankelly Chase and supported by Sheffield Hallam University, this project will look at individual experiences to recovery to create a model which can work elsewhere.

 Sheffield Hallam University – Centre for Regional Economic and Social Research (CRESR) is working alongside BAC-IN & Lankelly Chase to examine the primary learning aims of:

-- Exploring the lives of BAC-IN peers and hidden experiences of disadvantage
+- a) Exploring the lives of BAC-IN peers and hidden experiences of disadvantage

 - Experiences of disadvantage, including the impact of cultural identity